 Tiny Heartbroken As Relationship With T.I.
-Still In Limbo: Wants ‘To Be In Love Again’
+Still In Limbo: She Wants ‘To Be In Love Again’

 T.I. & Tiny’s Court Documents — See Pics

-As another source close to Tiny says, “[She] is focusing on her kids, she is all about her kids first and foremost.
+Another source close to Tiny says, “[She] is focusing on her kids, she is all about her kids first and foremost.
 Tiny’s also focusing on herself and her future.”
 She shockingly filed for divorce in Dec.
 2016, and said her 6-year marriage to T.I. was “irretrievably broken” in the documents.
 The reality star recently said she’d be willing for a reconciliation, but only if he came back to her.
 This came before he was spotted out with Kristen Ingram at an NFL Network Media party Feb.
 3.

 T.I. also recently tried to impress Tiny with a sweet romantic gesture on V-Day, but she wasn’t feeling it.
 “T.I’s in the process of letting Tiny see his phone and emails,” a source told us EXCLUSIVELY.
 “He keeps telling Tiny that he and Kristen are just friends, and that he regrets taking photos with her.
 All T.I. wants is to have a nice Valentine’s Day with Tiny and the kids.
 He gave her flowers but she rolled her eyes and walked away.”
 Hopefully things get better soon!